-The Maternal Infant Health Program (MIHP) is a state-sponsored home visiting program for Medicaid-enrolled pregnant women and new mothers in Michigan, and has been shown to be effective at improving birth outcomes among program participants.
-Yet MIHP is persistently underutilized across the state, and many women who initially agree to enroll miss their first appointment.
+The Maternal Infant Health Program (MIHP) is a state-sponsored home visiting program for Medicaid-enrolled pregnant people and infants in Michigan, and has been shown to be effective at improving birth outcomes among program participants.
+Yet MIHP has substantial room to grow participation rates across the state, and many people who initially agree to enroll miss their first appointment.

 Reducing No Shows in the Maternal Infant Health Program